-Risk in securitisation positions without retention Securities that securitise receivables (securitisation positions) and were issued after 1 January 2011 may only be acquired if the debtor retains at least 5 per cent of the volume of the securitisation as so-called retention and complies with further requirements.
-The company is, therefore, obliged to take remedial action in the interests of investors if there are securitisations in the fund's assets which do not comply with these EU standards.
+The company may invest on behalf of the fund in securitisation positions within the meaning of Regulation (EU) 2017/2402.
+Securities that securitise receivables as described above and which were issued after 1 January 2011 may only be acquired if the debtor retains at least 5 per cent of the volume of the securitisation as socalled retention in accordance with the requirements of the EU Securitisation Regulation and complies with further requirements.
+The company is, therefore, obliged to take remedial action in the interests of investors if there are securitisations as defined above in the Fund's assets that do not comply with the EU Securitisation Regulation.
 As part of these remedial actions, the company may be required to dispose of such securitisation positions.
 Due to legal requirements for banks, fund companies and insurance companies, there is a risk that the company may not be able to sell such securitisation positions or may only be able to sell them at a sharp discount or with a long delay.